Key takeaways

-Australian trades and service businesses have more software options than ever.
-Tools like ServiceM8, Jobber, and Tradify have transformed how field-based businesses manage jobs, send quotes, and schedule their teams.
-According to the Australian Small Business and Family Enterprise Ombudsman's 2025 digital adoption report, 68% of Australian small businesses now use at least one cloud-based tool for daily operations — up from 43% in 2021.
-But there is a growing gap between managing jobs and automating your business.
-Job management platforms solve scheduling, quoting, and invoicing.
-Full business automation covers the other 80% of what costs you money: missed calls, forgotten follow-ups, review collection, after-hours enquiries, and lead nurturing.
+Job management software like Jobber and ServiceM8 solves scheduling, quoting and invoicing.
+It does not solve the other 80% of what costs a business money: missed calls, forgotten follow-ups, review collection, after-hours enquiries and lead nurturing, which is where full business automation takes over.
+ServiceM8, Jobber and Tradify have transformed how field based businesses manage jobs, send quotes and schedule their teams, and according to the Australian Small Business and Family Enterprise Ombudsman's 2025 digital adoption report, 68% of Australian small businesses now use at least one cloud based tool for daily operations, up from 43% in 2021.
 Understanding where one ends and the other begins is the difference between a business that runs and a business that grows.

 What job management software actually does well